marklogic-community/RunDMC/README.txt

 SETUP NOTES

   Main server:
-    HTTP app server must be named "CommunitySitePublic" in order for "Draft" documents to be filtered out.
+    HTTP app server must be named "CommunitySitePublic" or "RunDMC-Public" in order for "Draft" documents to be filtered out.
 App server root should be set to the root of this distribution, on the filesystem.
     The URL rewriter should be set to "/controller/url_rewrite.xqy".